-Further document to consult with is the "CEMS Internship Guide" www.cems.org/internship.
+Further document to consult with is the "CEMS Internship Guide".

-When in doubt about any specific rule or its application, please contact your home school CEMS
+When in doubt about any specific rule or its application, please contact your home school

-MIM Programme Manager.
-Contact details can be found at www.cems.org/am or on the CEMS Portal at www.cems.org/pm
+CEMS MIM Programme Manager.
+Contact details can be found on the CEMS website or on the CEMS portal.